paulb00th/galapagos/content/en/our-diving/our-diving.md

 #### Discover Scuba Diving (DSD)

-The DSD program is designed to offer your first diving experience, under the supervision of a qualified PADI/SSI instructor.
+Our DSD program is designed to offer your first diving experience, under the supervision of a qualified PADI/SSI instructor.
 Let the team at **Galapagos Dive Academy** introduce you to the equipment and techniques you will use while in the underwater world - with our focus on safety always to the fore.

 **To join us for a DSD experience you must:**